percona/portal-doc/docs/advisors/checks/not-verifying-checksums.md

 ## Description

-From MySQL 8.0.26, use `source_verify_checksum` rather than `master_verify_checksum`, which is deprecated from that release.
+From MySQL 8.0.26, use **source_verify_checksum** rather than **master_verify_checksum**, which is deprecated from that release.

-In releases before MySQL 8.0.26, use `master_verify_checksum`.
+In releases before MySQL 8.0.26, use **master_verify_checksum**.

-Enabling `source_verify_checksum` causes the source to verify events read from the binary log by examining checksums, and to stop with an error in the event of a mismatch.
+Enabling **source_verify_checksum** causes the source to verify events read from the binary log by examining checksums, and to stop with an error in the event of a mismatch.

-The `source_verify_checksum` variable is disabled by default; in this case, the source uses the event length from the binary log to verify events, so that only complete events are read from the binary log.
+The **source_verify_checksum** variable is disabled by default; in this case, the source uses the event length from the binary log to verify events, so that only complete events are read from the binary log.

-## Rule

-`select @@version version, if(@@binlog_checksum='CRC32', @@source_verify_checksum,0) found;`

 ## Resolution

-Activate checksum by modifying the value of  `source_verify_checksum = 1`.
+Activate checksum by modifying the value of  **source_verify_checksum = 1**.

 ## Need more support from Percona?